emdobrin/aepsdk-edgeconsent-android/README.md

-# Adobe Experience Platform Consent Mobile Extension
+# Adobe Experience Platform Consent Collection Mobile Extension

 ## About this project

-The AEP Edge Consent Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `MobileCore` extension.
+The AEP Consent Collection mobile extension enables consent preferences collection from your mobile app when using the [Adobe Experience Platform Mobile SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and the Edge Network extension.

 ### Installation